kevin-wangzefeng/toc/projects/kserve/kserve-incubation-dd.md

   <!-- (TOC Evaluation goes here) -->
   Communication channels are documented at <https://github.com/kserve/community?tab=readme-ov-file#questions-and-issues>

-- [ ] **List and document all project communication channels, including subprojects (mail list/slack/etc.).
+- [x] **List and document all project communication channels, including subprojects (mail list/slack/etc.).
 List any non-public communications channels and what their special purpose is.**

   <!-- (TOC Evaluation goes here) -->
-  **TODO for KServe Team:** KServe doesn't have a unified place listing and documenting all project communication channels, suggested to provide if there is, or determin a file for this purpose.
+  KServe community channels can be found at <https://github.com/kserve/community#questions-and-issues>.

 - [x] **Up-to-date public meeting schedulers and/or integration with CNCF calendar.**